Smoothing, scattering, and a conjecture of Fukaya: Introduction

 together with a holomorphic volume form $e^{f} \volf{}$ which satisfies the \emph{normalization condition}

 where $T$ is a nearby vanishing torus in the smoothing.

 Next, we need to tropicalize the pre-dgBV algebra $\polyv{}^{*,*}$.
-However, the original construction of $\polyv{}^{*,*}$ in \cite{chan2019geometry} using the Thom-Whitney resolution \cite{whitney2012geometric, dupont1976simplicial} is too algebraic in nature.
+However, the original construction of $\polyv{}^{*,*}$ in \cite{chan2019geometry} using the Thom--Whitney resolution \cite{whitney2012geometric, dupont1976simplicial} is too algebraic in nature.
 Here, we construct a geometric resolution exploiting the affine manifold structure on $B$.
-Using the generalized moment map $\moment:\centerfiber{0} \rightarrow B$ \cite{ruddat2019period} and applying the techniques of asymptotic analysis (in particular the notion of \emph{asymptotic support}) in \cite{kwchan-leung-ma}, we define the sheaf $\tform^*$ of \emph{monodromy invariant tropical differential forms} on $B$ in \S \ref{sec:asymptotic_support}.
-Accoring to Definition \ref{def:sheaf_of_tropical_dga}, a tropical differential form is a smoothening of a distribution-valued form supported on polyhedral subsets of $B$.
+Using the generalized moment map $\moment \colon \centerfiber{0} \rightarrow B$ \cite{ruddat2019period} and applying the techniques of asymptotic analysis (in particular the notion of \emph{asymptotic support}) in \cite{kwchan-leung-ma}, we define the sheaf $\tform^*$ of \emph{monodromy invariant tropical differential forms} on $B$ in \S \ref{sec:asymptotic_support}.
+According to Definition \ref{def:sheaf_of_tropical_dga}, a tropical differential form can be regarded as a distribution-valued form supported on polyhedral subsets of $B$.
 Using the sheaf $\tform^*$, we can take asymptotic expansions of elements in $\polyv{}^{*,*}$, and hence connect differential geometric operations in dgBV/dgLa with tropical geometry.
-In this manner, we can extract \emph{local} scattering diagrams from Maurer-Cartan solutions as we did in \cite{kwchan-leung-ma}, but we need to glue them together to get a global object.
+In this manner, we can extract \emph{local} scattering diagrams from Maurer--Cartan solutions as we did in \cite{kwchan-leung-ma}, but we need to glue them together to get a global object.

-To achieve this, we need the aforementioned comparison between $\polyv{}^{*,*}$ and the semi-flat dgBV algebra $\sfpolyv{}^{*,*}_{\text{sf}}$ which governs smoothing of the semi-flat part $\centerfiber{0}_{\text{sf}} := \moment^{-1}(W_0) \subset \centerfiber{0}$ equipped with the trivial log structure.
-The key Lemma \ref{lem:comparing_sheaf_of_dgbv} says that the restriction of $\polyv{}^{*,*}$ to the semi-flat part is isomorphic to $\sfpolyv{}^{*,*}_{\text{sf}}$ precisely after we \emph{twist} the semi-flat operator $\pdb_0$ by elements corresponding to the \emph{slab functions} associated to the \emph{initial walls} of the form:
+To achieve this, we need the aforementioned comparison between $\polyv{}^{*,*}$ and the semi-flat dgBV algebra $\sfpolyv{}^{*,*}_{\mathrm{sf}}$ which governs smoothing of the semi-flat part $\centerfiber{0}_{\mathrm{sf}} := \moment^{-1}(W_0) \subset \centerfiber{0}$ equipped with the trivial log structure.
+The key Lemma \ref{lem:comparing_sheaf_of_dgbv} says that the restriction of $\polyv{}^{*,*}$ to the semi-flat part is isomorphic to $\sfpolyv{}^{*,*}_{\mathrm{sf}}$ precisely after we \emph{twist} the semi-flat operator $\pdb_{\circ}$ by elements corresponding to the \emph{slab functions} associated to the \emph{initial walls} of the form: